Drywood termite goes under the Latin name cryptotermes spp or incisitermes ssp.

 The soldiers of the Drywood termites have got very large mandibles or the mouthparts and these have teeth and a wide pronotum that is the same size as the head and at times wider.
 The termite soldiers and the workers are larger than those found in the colonies of the subterranean termite colonies.

 The Drywood termites create their colonies within the wood without necessarily having a connection to the ground.
 They can be found within the attic wood and they don’t require too much moisture.

 Drywood termites usually feed on wood.
 Also, they can feed on cellulose materials occasionally.

 Before they get to adulthood, the nymphs actually pass through 4 to 7 instars.
-The sexual forms then swarm so as to create their own colonies.

 Signs of their infestation

 When the Drywood termite colony becomes mature, the swarms that include winged females and male insects that are reproductive arise.
 The termites will then fly out so as to create their own colonies after they mate.
 The heavy rains and warm temperatures usually instigate the swarms.

 These termites also try to extract water from the feces so as to be able to conserve it.
 This means that the resulting fecal pellets are so distinct and they are referred to as frass.
 Usually, they will have a hexagonal appearance and can be around 1mm long.
 The termites usually kick the frass out of damaged wood.
 When you see the moulds of the pellets, then you can be sure there is Drywood termite activity.
 Pellets can remain even after a colony dies out and this can make a homeowner think there is some activity currently.
 This is why a termite control professional should be called in so as to confirm whether or not there is any activity currently.